bmc825/Corophiid-Phylogenomics-Pipeline/Corophiid_Phylogenomics_Protocol.md

 ##### *Public Transcriptomes*

-Download publicly available corophiid transcriptomes from the SRA database.
+Download publicly available corophiidan transcriptomes from the SRA database.

 Search for SRR sequences on the SRA database (<https://www.ncbi.nlm.nih.gov/sra>) using the search parameters below.